Pers Z S: Linguistics Cryptanalytic Section

 Dr Johannes Benzing joined Pers Z S on July 20, 1937.
 He was the youngest senior official (German: Beamter) in the Pers Z S unit.
 A linguist, he was a specialist in Near Eastern languages and originally worked under Dr Scherschmidt.
 He headed this section from October 1939 until September 1944.
-He was then placed in charge of work for Iranian, Iraqi and Afghanistani systems.
+He was then placed in charge of work for Iranian, Iraqi and Afghan systems.

 Dr Ursula Hagen was a Technical Assistant (Grade IV) (Wissenschaftliche Hilfsarbeiterin).
 It was considered difficult for women in Pers Z S to achieve proper recognition or seniority, and Dr Hagen was a case in point.
 Born March 23, 1901, she entered the unit on October 1, 1922.
 By 1939 to 1945, she was head of the group, her immediate manager being Dr Paschke.
 She was responsible for work in England, Ireland, Spain, Portugal and Latin American countries.
 As manager of the group, she was responsible for 12 staff.
 Her grade and remuneration were never comparable to similar staff who had the same responsibilities and who were men.
 She was captured at Zschepplin in 1945 and evacuated to Marburg.
 Dr Hagen was considered as the best and most successful cryptanalyst in the diplomatic office by Dr Adolf Paschke.

 Dr Hans-Kurt Mueller was a Technical Assistant (Grade III), Born on May 1, 1906, he started working in Pers Z S on January 22, 1940.
 Specializing in American and Scandinavian systems, he was listed as Zastrow's deputy (Vertreter) at that time.
 By April 1945 however, he is listed as head of the group, and Zastrow as his deputy.

 Dr Peter Olbricht was a former anthropologist with the Ethnographic Museum (Museum für Völkerkunde), located at Prinz Albrecht and Königgrätzer in Berlin and started working for the unit in December 1939.
 An orientalist of some repute, he specialized in Chinese, Japanese and Manchurian codes, working under the direction of Dr Schauffler.
 He was in the Hirschberg group from December 1943, and was eventually captured at Burgscheidungen.

 Miss Asta Friedrichs.
 While holding a low rank, she was however, one of the leading personalities of Pers S Z, she joined in September 1940 after studying at the Sorbonne and the America University in Sofia.
 Working with Dr Karstien, she deputized in the Slavonic Group when needed, while specializing in Bulgarian.

 Miss Hildegarde Schrader was a Technical Assistant (Grade IV).
 Miss Schrader joined Pers Z S in September 1939, and specialized in French codes.
 In 1943 she was deputy to Dr Brandes in the French-Belgian-Swiss section and took over from Brandes when he fell ill in 1944, in Hirschberg.
 She was captured at Burgscheidungen.